trolljoe/former-fusion/src/content/blog/switching-from-arch.md

 ---
 title: 'Switching from Arch Linux to Void Linux'
-description: 'My experience using Arch and Void, and why I'm switching to Void.'
+description: "My experience using Arch and Void, and why I'm switching to Void."
 pubDate: 'July 18 2024'
 heroImage:
   src: '/void-arch.jpg'